Porter Square: Porter Square Galleria

-The Shops at Porter and local "Japantown"
+The Shops at Porter

 A prominent feature of the Porter Square skyline is the tower on the Art Deco-style building located at 1815 Massachusetts Avenue.
 The building, now known as University Hall, was originally a Sears, Roebuck store from 1928 to 1985.
 In 1991, Lesley University began leasing classroom space there, and in 1994 the university bought the building, which now houses its Graduate School of Education, bookstore, administrative offices, art and dance studios, and classrooms.

-Porter Square and The Shops at Porter have a recent history of being a center for Boston's Japanese community.
-In May 2009, Lesley University ousted Kotobukiya, a Japanese grocery store, from The Shops at Porter, after 20 years in business there.
-Lesley wanted the space to expand its bookstore.

-As of July 2017, The Shops at Porter is home to many Japanese eateries and businesses.
-Izakaya Ittoku and Shaking Crab are full-size restaurants, and the other eateries are located in a food court-like area with limited seating.

-Other restaurants

-Other restaurants in the area (as of July 2017) include: